Unidata/awips2/docs/cave/bundles-and-procedures.md

 Load a previously-saved display from within the AWIPS system.
 The pop-up dialog allows you to select your own saved displays as well as those saved by other users.

-When loading a display, all existing tabs will be closed and replaced with the saved contents
+When loading a display, all existing tabs will be closed and replaced with the contents from the saved display.

 ![image](../images/load-display.gif)